SathyaBhat/sathyasays.com/content/posts/2008-12-15-mounting-accessing-windows-shared-folders-on-linux.md

 date: 2008-12-15T03:31:27+00:00
 url: /2008/12/15/mounting-accessing-windows-shared-folders-on-linux/
 categories:
-  - "Tips &amp; How-To's"
+  - "Tips & How-To's"
 tags:
-  - 2.23
-  - Amarok
-  - chm
-  - Dolphin
-  - file
-  - filesystem
-  - GNOME
-  - hard disk
-  - KDE

   - linux
-  - mounting
-  - Samba
-  - smb
-  - smb4k
-  - "tips-and-howto's"
   - tutorials
-  - WiFi
-  - windows

 ---
-Well recently I&#8217;d bought an external 750GB USB hard disk, as I was running out of space on my laptop.
-Now this drive requires an external power source, so I just cant lug it everywhere with my laptop in my room so I thought I&#8217;ll connect this to my other laptop, and share the drive (the other laptop is my office one, runs on Windows) and I could access this drive over WiFi.
+Well recently I'd bought an external 750GB USB hard disk, as I was running out of space on my laptop.
+Now this drive requires an external power source, so I just cant lug it everywhere with my laptop in my room so I thought I'll connect this to my other laptop, and share the drive (the other laptop is my office one, runs on Windows) and I could access this drive over WiFi.
 While accessing the drive contents via Dolphin was pretty easy thanks to the smb kparts (ie, to access just type smb://<ip-address>/<share-name> oh btw this works in Gnome 2.23 as well) trying to access the drive in Amarok via smb kparts would result in Amarok crashing.
 Hence I decided to mount it.
 I was sorta stuck, as I read the man pages for mount which mentioned smbfs is available but then mount kept throwing &#8216;unknown filesystem type smbfs&#8221;.

 <!--more-->